Key takeaways

 Herbs and supplements to avoid with metoprolol

 The drug information for metoprolol doesn’t list any herbs or supplements that have known drug interactions with metoprolol.
-Dr. Brown Talaska’s medical advice is to connect with your doctor if you are considering any kind of over-the-counter supplement, like calcium or vitamin C. “It is recommended you speak with a healthcare professional if considering adding vitamins or herbal supplements as many of the compounds are not Food and Drug Administration (FDA) tested or approved for the marketed indication,” she says.
+Dr. Brown Talaska’s medical advice is to connect with your provider if you are considering any kind of over-the-counter vitamin or supplement, like calcium or vitamin C. “It is recommended you speak with a healthcare professional if considering adding vitamins or herbal supplements, as many of the compounds are not Food and Drug Administration (FDA) tested or approved for the marketed indication,” she says.

 Gastrointestinal side effects of metoprolol